Manipal-Hackathon/Guidelines-and-Rules/README.md

 1) The submission will be here on **Github**

+2) You will be able to create a repository only during the last day of Round 2.
+**Repository creation and submission of presentation will be enabled on 30th August, 11.59PM and will close on 31st August, 11.59PM (24 hours).

-2) You will be able to access the repository only during the last day of Round 2.
-The date for when submissions will start will be announced shortly. **The page will be active for 24 hours so participants must make sure that they upload their ppt and video by then.**
+**The page will be active for 24 hours so participants must make sure that they upload their ppt and video by then.**

 3) Make a **Private Repository** which will make sure your content is not viewed by unauthorized people. **Name Format: [TeamId - TeamName]** eg: **[1012-RuntimeError]**